 A base installation of InsightCS consists of the following databases:

-{client_abbr}-rcm: This is the main InsightCS database
+chcc-rcm: This is the main InsightCS database

-{client_abbr}-rcm-test: This is a COPY of the main InsightCS database which is used in testing
+chcc-rcm-test: This is a COPY of the main InsightCS database which is used in testing

-{client_abbr}-rcm-collector: This database is used with the InsightCS interfaces / services
+chcc-rcm-collector: This database is used with the InsightCS interfaces / services

-{client_abbr}-rcm-collector-test: This is a COPY of the Collector database which is used in testing
+chcc-rcm-collector-test: This is a COPY of the Collector database which is used in testing

-{client_abbr}-rcm-sislnk: This database is used with the InsightCS interfaces / services.
+chcc-rcm-sislnk: This database is used with the InsightCS interfaces / services.
 Both prod and test will share this database.

 There are two additional databases which are only used / needed if the client has purchased the InsightCS Business Intelligence Suite (BI Suite).
 They are as follows.
 These will be created later on in the doc: